liuxiaojiao/Nutrition_QA/README.md

     --path_to_config generator_configs/question_generator_configs/question_generation_config.json \
     --verbose
 ```
-The output is a jsonl file with the following format
+The output is a jsonl file with the following format:
 ```
 {
   "passage_id": "ID for passage",